enqueuer-land/enqueuer/docs/README.md

 ##### subscription attributes

 Every subscription has its own properties, depending on its protocol and implementation.
-The built-in [`http` subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands an `endpoint`, a `method`, and a `port`, if the method is not a GET.
+The built-in ['"http'" subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http.yml) implementation, for instance, demands an "'endpoint'", a "'method'", and a "'port'", if the method is not a GET.
-On the other hand, the built-in [`tcp` subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires only a `port`.
+On the other hand, the built-in ['"tcp'" subscription](https://github.com/enqueuer-land/enqueuer/blob/master/examples/tcp.yml) implementation requires only a "'port'".

 These are the subscription attributes: